Dadaskis/42_bot/README.md

 ## Features

-- Natural language processing for database queries in Russian
+- Natural language processing for database queries in any language
 - AI-powered SQL query generation using OpenRouter API
 - Asynchronous architecture with aiogram and asyncpg
 - PostgreSQL database with video statistics and hourly snapshots